 Our Madjaas climb was a year ago, yet I can still vividly recall how tough and fun at the same time climbing the highest mountain in Panay Island.

-To get to Madjaas (aka Madias), you can either travel by plane to Kalibo or take a ferry boat trip to Iloilo and then take a bus or van going to Culasi, Antique.
+To get to Mt.
+Madjaas (Madias), you can either travel by plane to Kalibo or take a ferry boat trip to Iloilo and then take a bus or van going to Culasi, Antique.

-In preparation for this climb, my friend and I tried an uphill and downhill endurance practice to and from Mountain View at Busay – an uphill area in Cebu City where we are based.
+In preparation for this climb, a friend and I tried an uphill and downhill endurance practice to and from Mountain View at Busay, an uphill area in Cebu City where we are based.

-You need to secure three permits from the municipal tourism office, from the police and from the DENR station.
-Most of the time, arrangements are made a month before because it is a highly protected area.
+You need to secure three permits: from the municipal tourism office, from the police, and from the DENR station.
+Most of the time, arrangements are made a couple of weeks before the schedule because it is a highly protected area.

-I’m impressed that both were fast hikers walking barefoot.
-I couldn’t imagine myself not wearing durable hiking shoes in a leech-laden trail but our guides are very much of a minimalist by only needing their sturdy soles.
+I’m impressed that both are fast hikers walking barefoot.
+I couldn’t imagine myself not wearing durable hiking shoes in a leech-laden trail but our guides are leaning towards minimalism by only needing their sturdy soles.
 It is not by choice.
 They don’t even own beanies and instead had plastic bags to wrap their heads, and had trashbags as an improvised jacket for waterproofing and insulation.

 Along the trail, we saw colorful butterflies and a praying mantis that looked at first like a butterfly with its bright pink wings.

-At ‘Opao Ridge’ you will see pitcher plants–green and red ones.
-By the way, they call it ‘opao’ which means ‘bald’ because no trees surrounds the knife edge ridge; you only have the cogons for an unreliable grip in the very narrow pass with steep drop-offs.
+At Opao Ridge you will see lots of pitcher plants–green and red ones.
+They call it ‘opao’ which means ‘bald’ because no trees surround the knife-edge ridge.
+There are only cogon grasses for an unreliable grip in the thin pathway with steep drop-off.

-I was wrong in not wearing gloves most of the time during the ascent – thus I suffered from small cuts on my palms from holding cogon leaves and accidentally touching some prickly plants.
+I was wrong in not wearing gloves most of the time during the ascent, thus I suffered from small cuts on my palms from holding cogon leaves and accidentally touching some prickly plants.
 During our descent, I made sure to wear a pair to avoid further cuts.

 The second camp site is damp and cold.
-You have to gather an amount of leaves to cover the wet ground before you set up the tarp and tent.
+You have to gather an amount of leaves to cover the wet ground before setting up the tarp and pitching tent.
 You will surely appreciate a soup or hot drinks up there.
 Because the area is moist, there are leeches that will secretly crawl into your tents as they love your warm blood.
 Nevertheless, it is a good place to rest with little frogs, crickets, cicadas and birds in chorus, singing you to sleep.

 In the morning of Day 3, we had a hearty breakfast: tuna macaroni soup, sardines with eggs, ham, dried fish and instant coffee.
 We then trekked the muddy trail, gripped and crawled under roots and shrubs, climbed over tree branches and through tall grasses to get to the peak.

-We left our backpacks at the camp site bringing only hydration packs with trail foods because large bags can get caught over the low tree branches or get ripped by twigs.
+We left our backpacks at the campsite bringing only hydration packs with trail foods because large bags can get caught over the low tree branches or get ripped by twigs.

 You can reach the peak around 2 hours from the campsite.
 It’s a small area and it was foggy that time that we had no view from there.
-If with clear skies, it has a nice overlooking view of surrounding islands of Panay.
+If with clear skies, it has a nice overlooking view of the surrounding islands of Panay.
 We however had fun taking pictures and climbing the mossy trees.

 The same day, we trailed down back to Brgy.
 Alojipan.
 It was already dark when we arrived and we asked the motorcycle drivers for a premium to take us to the town proper so we can clean ourselves and rest.
 They let us stay the night at one of the municipal rooms—lucky us!